actris-cloudnet/cloudnetpy/paper/paper.md

 the so-called Cloudnet project [@IllingworthEtAl07].
 Since the project started in 2002, a network of around 15 stations around Europe has been established to regularly collect, process and distribute Cloudnet data (http://cloudnet.fmi.fi).
-While the methodology is valid, more robust and operational processing software is called for (What is meant by robust and operational?
-Can also be explained in the next sentence, e.g. because we're dealing with huge amounts of data we can't use matlab anymore, and have to use something more modern.).
+While the methodology is valid, it is important to have a Cloudnet software that can efficiently handle large amounts of data and reliably perform continuous data processing.
 In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where the Cloudnet framework is utilized to process gigabytes of cloud remote sensing data per day